 Check the heating element of your water heater if it’s starting to operate inefficiently.
 Heating elements are usually located at the side of the tank.
 Calcium carbonate can coat the lower heating element without regular maintenance.
 To replace it, start by testing the electricity and make sure it is turned off.
 Shut down the cold water valve and open the relief valve before draining.
 Once the tank is empty, remove the electrical and ground wires in the heating element.
 Simply unscrew the old element and replace it with a new one.
 Reverse the steps listed above for a successful heating element replacement.
 Refill your water heater tank before switching the power on.

 You may need to adjust the thermostat settings of your water heater down to 120F to prevent your tank from overheating.
 No need to change the settings from time to time once your water heater has a stable temperature.
 Doing this saves a lot of energy and protects your family from scalding their skin.
 Having a water temperature as high as 135F can scald the skin in a matter of 5 seconds.
 Stop your water tank from popping and cracking by changing your thermostat settings.
 If the problem continues, ask help from a specialist immediately.

 These are some of the basic points on how to maintain your water heater properly.
 However, if you encounter problems along the way, do not hesitate to ask help from a professional.
 Water heater specialists have the right tools and knowledge on how to fix your water heater issues immediately.
 It’s better to start maintaining your heating system before it’s too late.

 Videos Related to » Expert Advice On Water Heater Maintenance:

-home maintenance repair tips how to turn - Turning off a main water supply requires finding the shutoff valve Locate the main water ...
+home maintenance repair tips how to turn - Turning off a main water supply requires finding the shutoff valve which is typically in Expert ...